Gastrointestinal Cancer Research Program

 - El-Rifai, Wael, M.D., Ph.D.

-H. William Scott, Jr. Professor of Surgery; Director, Surgical Oncology Research; Cancer Geneticist; Molecular Biologist
+H. William Scott, Jr. Professor of Surgery; Director, Surgical Oncology Research; Professor of Cancer Biology; Cancer Geneticist; Molecular Biologist

 - Franklin, Jeffrey L., Ph.D.